JFDeprecated/Connect/README.md

 * Update the database username, password,

 ## License
-All JF work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (https://creativecommons.org/licenses/by-nc-nd/4.0/).
+All JF Deprecated work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (https://creativecommons.org/licenses/by-nc-nd/4.0/).
 No commercial use is allowed.

 ## Additional Comments
 This system is created years ago and its design is very basic and does not include neccessary security features and optimisations to be safely used in production environments.
 It is for educational purposes only.